The Travel Writers' Ultimate Guide to a Long Layover in London

 "Wander around Browning's Pool where the two main canals, Regent's Canal and Grand Union Canal, meet.
 There's a little cafe here called Waterside Cafe or after you have walked a little way along Regent's Canal, Cafe Laville is another that sits over the canal before it disappears under the A5 at Maida Vale.
 This walk along the canal to Camden is around 5 kms and would take 2-2.5 hours depending on your stops.
 Shortening the walk to accommodate time is easy by catching a taxi at Regent's Park Road.
 If you follow the canal to Camden Road Market, you can catch the tube at the Camden Town station to your next stop!"

 London’s Bloomsbury neighborhood has many fans, including Brianna of Casual Travelist.
 "Bloomsbury is one of my favorite neighborhoods in the English capital.
 In addition to the British Museum, you can enjoy high tea nearby at the classic Montague on the Gardens hotel then explore the leafy tree-lined lanes, stately town homes and garden squares of one of London's most classically British neighborhoods.
-Bloomsbury is also a great area to eat with tons of options ranging from traditional English pubs to cuisine from around the globe.
+Bloomsbury is also a great area to eat with tons of options for traditional English food and cuisine from around the globe.
 My personal favorite is Tas, a modern turkish restaurant featuring an extensive array of mezza and some of the most addictive hummus I've had anywhere.”

-A crowd favorite amongst foodies and several of our writers, Jenny from A Taste of Travel, Melissa of MelBTravel, and Dorothée of The Touristin all love checking out the Borough Market when they're in town.
+A crowd favorite amongst foodies and several of travel experts like Jenny of A Taste of Travel, Melissa of MelBTravel, Dorothée of The Touristin, and Lisanne and Jeffrey from Chapter Travel all love checking out the Borough Market when they're in town.
 "It's been here for 1,000 years" Dorothée said, "and it's just a two minute walk from the London Bridge Underground station."
-Regarded as the oldest market in the city, Melissa recommends the "amazing fresh produce" and Dorothée goes to "taste the artisan cheeses and wines from the UK and the continent, drink coffee and chat with the local farmers."
-But the bread here gets a huge nod from all three.
+Regarded as the oldest market in the city, big props go to the amazing fresh produce and to tasting the artisan cheeses and wines from the UK.
+Or grab a coffee and chat with the local farmers.
+Oh, and the bread here gets a huge nod from everyone.

 "The huge selection of doughnuts at Bread Ahead will definitely tempt you!"
 Jenny says.
-And if you're still hungry, she suggests one more thing.
 "Whatever you do, save room for a quick bowl of pasta at Padella, on the edge of the market.
 There's always a queue but it seems to move quickly and it's worth the wait!"
 It's easy to get to: Catch the tube to London Bridge Underground station (Jubliee or Northline).
 From there, it's a two minutes walk to the Borough Market.

 Camden Lock Market